 Community colleges and technical institutes: They typically have a more vocational-related curriculum.
 These institutes have the primary function of responding to the training needs of business, industry, and public service sectors.
 Most colleges and technical institutes offer diplomas and certificates rather than degrees.

 Technical/ Career College: This is a privately owned and operated school.
 The main objective is preparing students for the job market.
 They specialize in such areas as business, computers, and secretarial skills.
-These institutes are provincially approved and regulated, ensuring that programs standards and quality are maintained.
+These institutes are provincially approved and regulated, ensuring that program standards and quality are maintained.
 The academic year usually starts in September and ends in May, and is normally divided into two semesters.
 Some institutes operate on a semester or trimester system and admit students in January and/or May as well as September.

 Canada claims one of the highest rates of post-secondary education completion in the world.
 According to the 2006 census, six out of every10adults between 25and 64years of age had completed some form of post-secondary education.
 Enrolment in post-secondary education has grown significantly in recent years, due to increasing educational demands in the labor market rather than because of population growth.
-Post-secondary institutions are located throughout the country; there are approximately70 universities and 80 colleges in Canada.
+Post-secondary institutions are located throughout the country; there are approximately 70 universities and 80 colleges in Canada.

 Types of certification

-- Undergraduate/bachelor’s degrees are awarded by a university after four years of full-time study, and lead to graduate level studies.
+- Undergraduate/bachelor’s degrees are awarded by a university after four years of full-time study and lead to graduate-level studies.

-- Graduate/post graduate degrees lead to advanced degrees, diplomas and certificates.
-A pre-requisite to participate in graduate studies is a bachelors/undergraduate degree (4 years).
+- Graduate/post-graduate degrees lead to advanced degrees, diplomas, and certificates.
+A pre-requisite to participate in graduate studies is a bachelor’s/undergraduate degree (4 years).